cekvenich/eventBus/README.md

 ## How to run

+Download or clone the code and sign up for Synadia (or install NATS if you wish).
-Here you have two folders, super and worker.
+Here you have two folders, super and worker
-First start a few workers via: node worker.js
+First start a few workers by running this a few times: node worker.js

 And then give the work, by running: node super.js

+It should pick the least busy node.